AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-zoom-viewer-about/c-html5-20-zoom-viewer-about.md

 ## Interacting with Zoom Viewer {#section-642e66ca38cd4032992840ec6c0b0cd2}

 Zoom Viewer supports the following touch gestures that are common in other mobile applications.
-When the viewer cannot process user's swipe gesture it forwards the event to the web browser to perform native page scroll.
+When the viewer cannot process user's swipe gesture, it forwards the event to the web browser to perform native page scroll.
 This kind of functionality lets the user navigate through the page even if the viewer occupies most of the device screen area.

 <table id="table_ED747CC7178448919C34A4FCD18922D0">
  <thead>